cgrudz/DataAssimilationBenchmarks.jl/README.md

 filter_param(args::Tuple{String,String,Int64,Float64,Int64,Float64,Float64,Float64,Int64,Float64,Float64})
 time_series, method, seed, obs_un, obs_dim, γ, param_err, param_wlk, N_ens, state_infl, param_infl = args
 ```
-with the exception of including the standard deviation of the initial iid Gaussian draw of the parameter sample
+with the exception of including the standard deviation, `param_err`, of the initial iid Gaussian draw of the parameter sample
-centered at the true value `param_err`, the standard deviation of the random walk applied to the parameter sample
+centered at the true value, the standard deviation, `param_wlk`, of the random walk applied to the parameter sample
-after each analysis `param_wlk` and the multiplicative covariance inflation applied separately to the extended parameter
+after each analysis and the multiplicative covariance inflation applied separately to the extended parameter
 states alone `param_infl`.

 The number of analyses in the twin experiment `nanl` is hard-coded currently in the function body of each experiment and